cloudmesh-community/fa19-516-158/project/report.md

 with a command you start from cloudmesh using rsync

+:o2: this needs to be done with cloudmesh

 ```bash rsync -avxP $HADOOP_HOME $pi:/opt; done } ```

 Once this is